alexklavens/tripadvisor-magazine/README.md

 We make the assumption that this project, at any scale, should not depend on real-time data gathering and language processing.
 Analyzing all reviews -- even just for London -- takes a while!

-We decided to run database querries and execute NLP offline and store our final results in a way that we could easily process on our server.
+We decided to run database queries and execute NLP offline and store our final results in a way that we could easily process on our server.

-In a larger-scale version of this project, this should be done automatically on a reoccuring basis.

 ## Natural Language Processing